sgaul/peah2016/index.md

 Why else did things go so well this year?

-Like last yera, we had more harvests from the garden than any prior year.
+Like last year, we had more harvests from the garden than any prior year.
 Gardeners have harvested more than 450 times to date.
 Last year, we harvested around 400 times and no other prior year had more than 250 harvests.
 (This may be partly due to better reporting on harvests in the last few years.)

 ![plot of chunk unnamed-chunk-6](assets/fig/unnamed-chunk-6-1.svg)